D8732/Linux-CentOS/README.md

 # Screenshots:
 Screenshots of my terminal output, zone file structure, configuration files, and DNS query results will be included to document each step of the process.

+Run ifconfig command to see what my ip address is "C:\Users\USER\OneDrive\Pictures\Screenshots\ifconfig.png"